front-end-foundations/7-ajax-11ty/readme.md

   },
 ```

-Create a posts folder and a sample markdown file about.md.
+Create a `posts` folder and a sample markdown file `about.md` in it.

 ```md
 # About Us